More randomness or less

 newer Mac OS X. Since the C code contains undefined behavior, the

-use of uninitialized variable junk
+use of uninitialized variable junk, LLVM optimizes away the

 computation more aggressively.
 You should see the same assembly